ossarac/haccforum/README.md

 # HaccForum

-Rich article authoring and discussion platform with hierarchical threads, backed by MongoDB and secured user sessions.
+I believe that written articles are very important ways to spread ideas and search for truth.
+I want to create a platform for people to defend and discuss their ideas with Rich article authoring and discussion platform with hierarchical threads, backed by MongoDB and secured user sessions.

 ## Prerequisites